-Holocaust Awareness Museum and Education Center temporary exhibition Philadelphia.
-Harper reinstalled the collection as part of a longer term goal for a permanent installation.
+Holocaust Awareness Museum and Education Center permanent exhibition in Philadelphia. .
 The collection, together with a new online presence, serves to educate schools and organizations around the world.
 This museum is one of the earliest dedicated to holocaust education and its survivors and now second generation speakers reach thousands of students annually through its docent guided tours and interactive website. https://hamec.org/

 January 21 – April 16, 2020

 Seamless: Craft-based Objects and Performance Practices at Rutgers Camden Center for the Arts Stedman Gallery.
 Harper invited three national artists, Angela Ellsworth (Arizona), Stephanie J. Williams (D.C), and Caleb Weintraub (Bloomington, IN) to install unique installations, video, objects, and performances.
 Printed 28-page catalog.
 Review by Shen Shellenberger. https://jerseyartsfeatures.com/content/2020/1/30/seamless-works-of-art-at-rutgers-camden-center-for-the-artsnbspstedman-gallery